Borri has been named as the primary UPS supplier for a major new start-up co-location facility in Reading.

-Launched by Everest Data Centres, the first phase of the 6.5MVA data centre is due to be operational by this summer.
-It will have the potential to house up to 1,000 rack footprints, capable of supporting rack power densities up to 35kW with separate A+B power supplies.
-Borri has so far been commissioned to supply ten B9600FXS units, which make up a total of 4MVA – Borri’s B9600FXS UPS systems are suitable for almost any type of load accepting a power factor (PF) of either 0.9 leading or 0.9 lagging.
+Launched by Everest Data Centres and due to be operational by the summer, the first phase of the 6.5MVA data centre has the potential to house up to 1,000 rack footprints, capable of supporting rack power densities up to 35kW with separate A+B power supplies.
+Borri has so far been commissioned to supply ten B9600FXS units, which make up a total of 4MVA.

 In addition, the B9600FXS units will provide Everest Data Centres with the flexibility of choosing when to run the units in online double conversion or ECO mode, to further reduce energy costs, depending on the load requirements throughout the lifecycle of the data centre.